Applied and Technical Studiesufv.ca/trades

 For program start and end dates for the welding program offered at the Canada Education Park in Chilliwack, please contact the Trades & Technology Centre at 604-847-5448 or email@example.com.

-The welding programs require continuous attendance throughout to successfully complete all requirements for the program.
+The welding programs require continuous attendance throughout the entire program to successfully complete all requirements.

 Unacceptable academic performance may, at the discretion of the instructor, include poor attendance, slow progress in theory and practical tasks, and/or lack of satisfactory participation in class activities.
-See UFV's Attendance policy (62).
+See UFV's Attendance policy (62) and the program attendance policy as stated in the learning guide.

 An upgrading student will be enrolled for no more than 13 weeks.
 Upgrading students will not displace anyone registered in the next intake.